 Troubleshooting Common Factory Reset Issues

 Sometimes, you might encounter issues when trying to factory reset your locked iPad.
-Here are some common problems and their solutions:
+Here are some common problems and their solutions, tailored to help with how to restore iPad to factory settings challenges.

 This happens due to Activation Lock, a security feature that ties your iPad to your Apple ID.
 Even after a factory reset, the device remains linked to the previous Apple account.
 To completely remove the lock, you need to enter the original Apple ID password or use specialized software to bypass it.